Aluminium phosphide: Pesticide

 AlP is used as a rodenticide, insecticide, and fumigant for stored cereal grains.
 It is used to kill small verminous mammals such as moles and rodents.
-The tablets or pellets, known as "wheat pills", typically also contain other chemicals that evolve ammonia which helps to reduce the potential for spontaneous ignition or explosion of the phosphine gas.
+The tablets or pellets, known as "wheat pills", typically also contain other chemicals that evolve ammonia and carbon dioxide (e.g. ammonium carbamate), which help to reduce the potential for spontaneous ignition or explosion of the phosphine gas.

 AlP is used as both a fumigant and an oral pesticide.
 As a rodenticide, aluminium phosphide pellets are provided as a mixture with food for consumption by the rodents.
 The acid in the digestive system of the rodent reacts with the phosphide to generate the toxic phosphine gas.
 Other pesticides similar to aluminium phosphide are zinc phosphide and calcium phosphide.
-In this application, aluminium phosphide can be encountered under various brand names, e.g. Quickphos, Celphos, Fostox, Fumitoxin, Phostek, Phostoxin, Talunex, Fieldphos, and Weevil-Cide.
+In this application, aluminium phosphide can be encountered under various brand names, e.g. PestPhos, Quickphos, Celphos, Fostox, Fumitoxin, Phostek, Phostoxin, Talunex, Fieldphos, PH3, and Weevil-Cide.
 It generates phosphine gas according to the following hydrolysis equation.